-(Graph 1) In the 2020 Houston HIV Care Services Needs Assessment, 48% of participants indicated a need for transportation services in the past 12 months.
+(Graph 1) In the 2020 Houston HIV Care Services Needs Assessment, 48% participants indicated a need for transportation services in the past 12 months.
 41% reported the service was easy to access, and 7% reported difficulty.
 15% stated they did not know the service was available.
 When analyzed by type transportation assistance sought, 81% of participants needed bus passes, 17% needed van services, and 11% needed both forms of assistance.

-(Table 1) When barriers to transportation services were reported, the most common barrier type was education and awareness (24%).
-Transportation barriers reported include lack of knowledge about service availability and where to go to access the service.
+(Table 1) When barriers to transportation services were reported, the most common barrier type education and awareness Transportation barriers reported include lack of knowledge about service availability and where to go to access the service.

-TABLE 1-Top 5 Reported Barrier Types for Transportation Services, 2020
+BLE 1-Top 5 Reported Barrier Typnsportation Services, 2020 es for

 No. %

 1. Education and Awareness (EA) 7 24%

 2. Resource Availability (R) 5 17%

 3. Transportation (T) 5 17%

 4. Eligibility (EL) 3 10%

 5. Financial (F) 3 10%

-(Table 2 and Table 3) Need and access to services can be analyzed for needs assessment participants according to demographic and other characteristics, revealing the presence of any potential disparities in access to services.
-For transportation services, this analysis shows the following:
+(Table 2 and Table 3) Need and access to services can be analyzed for needs assessment participants according to demographic and other characteristics, revealing the presence of any potential disparities in access to services. transportation services, this analysis shows the following: